There is a Circle Hiding in Every Square!

 Directions

-- Once done, put scissors down and show squares up
+• Once done, put scissors down and hold your squares up.

-- Ask the difference between a square and a circle
+• Ask what the difference is between a square and a circle.

-- Remember: first cut the 4 corners off of your square, then keep getting rid of the corners until you have none.
+• Remember: First cut the four corners off of your square, then keep getting rid of the corners until you have none.

 Transition into Activity

-This activity would be after the presentation of an agenda and before core of lesson / work time.
-Transition in by handing out the tool (scissors & paper) and indicate the completion of the activity by sharing circles and asking reflection question
+This activity would be after the presentation of an agenda and before the core of the lesson/work time.
+Transition in by handing out the tools (scissors and paper) and indicate the completion of the activity by sharing circles and asking reflection questions.

 Transition out of Activity